bishalpro21/act360-template-two/README.md

 # act360-template-two
-Templateone is for Creative Agency Landing
+Template two is for Creative Agency Landing